Christmas decoration: Plants

-Different places also have different traditions and superstitions about when and how to remove Christmas decorations.
+From the 17th century, friars of the Franciscan Christian religious order in Mexico included the plants in their Christmas celebrations.
+The star-shaped leaf pattern of the poinsettia is said to symbolize the Star of Bethlehem, the red color represents the blood shed during the sacrifice of Jesus' crucifixion, and the white leaves represent the purity of Jesus.

+Taking down Christmas decorations before Twelfth Night/Epiphany Eve (January 5), as well as leaving the decorations up beyond Candlemas (February 2), is historically considered to be inauspicious.
 For example, in some parts of England, people believed that if Christmas greenery were thrown away instead of being burned, a ghost would appear, but in other parts, they believed that if the greenery were burned instead of being thrown away, a family member would die.

 Outdoors

 In North and South America, Australia, and Europe, it is traditional to decorate the outside of houses with lights and sometimes with illuminated sleighs, snowmen, and other Christmas figures.
 Municipalities often sponsor decorations as well.
 Christmas banners may be hung from street lights and Christmas trees placed in the town square.

 Others

-In the Western world, rolls of brightly colored paper with secular or religious Christmas/winter/Hanukkah motifs are manufactured for the purpose of giftwrapping presents.
-The display of Christmas villages has also become a tradition in many homes during this season.
+In the Western world, rolls of brightly colored paper with secular or religious Christmas/winter/Hanukkah motifs are manufactured for giftwrapping presents.
+The display of Christmas villages has also become a tradition in many homes this season.
 Other traditional decorations include bells, reindeer, candles, candy canes, garland, stockings, wreaths, snow globes, and angels.
 Snow sheets are made specifically for simulating snow under a tree or village.

-In many countries a representation of the Nativity scene is very popular, and people are encouraged to compete and create the most original or realistic ones.
+In many countries, a representation of the Nativity scene is prevalent, and people are encouraged to compete and create the most original or realistic ones.
 Within some families, the pieces used to make the representation are considered a valuable family heirloom.
 Some churches also perform a live Nativity with volunteers and even live animals.

-One of the most popular items of Christmas decorations are stockings.
-According to legend, Saint Nicolas would creep in through the chimney and slip gold into stockings hanging by the fireplace.
-Various forms of stockings are available; from simple velvet ones, to sock-shaped bags to animated ones.
+Among the most popular items of Christmas decorations are stockings.
+According to legend, Saint Nicholas would creep in through the chimney and slip gold into stockings hanging by the fireplace.
+Various forms of stockings are available, from simple velvet ones to sock-shaped bags to animated ones.